This is a random idea I got just today and I wrote this chapter as an experiment. I do not know if more will follow.

 When she couldn't break free she threw him another glare.
 "Get your hands off of me you filthy bastard!" she screamed at the top of her lungs while glaring at him heatedly.

 Ignoring the fighting redhead, Tim Scam growled before lowering down to her and grabbing her arm in a death-grip.
 The last thing Samantha saw was the glimmer of hatred-filled, deep, sea-foam coloured eyes before she was thrown over then man's shoulder.

 Moments later she was carried out of the cabin, kicking and screaming in protest.

 Yes this is AU.
 Sam is a princess and Scam is a bandit/assassin, it takes place sometime around the time pirates largely walked the earth lol.

-Not too much humour (if any) in this chapter but it will come next chapter provided I continue this.
+Not too much happened in this chapter, but more will come.
+If I continue this.